munificent/craftinginterpreters/book/scanning.md

 *   [Go][] handles newlines in the scanner.
-If a newline appears following one of a handful of token types that are known to potentially end a statement, the newline is treated like a semicolon.
+If a newline appears following one of a handful of token types that are known to potentially end a statement, the newline is treated like a semicolon, otherwise it is ignored.
 The Go team provides a canonical code formatter, [gofmt][], and the ecosystem is fervent about its use, which ensures that idiomatic styled code works well with this simple rule.

 *   [Python][] treats all newlines as significent unless an explicit backslash is used at the end of a line to continue it to the next line.
 Also, newlines anywhere inside a pair of brackets (`()`, `[]`, or `{}`) are ignored.
     Idiomatic style strongly prefers the latter.

-    This rule works well for Python because it is a strongly statement-oriented language.
+    This rule works well for Python because it is a deeply statement-oriented language.
 In particular, Python's grammar ensures a statement never appears inside an expression.
-C does the same, many other languages which have a "lambda" or function literal syntax do not.
+C does the same, but many other languages which have a "lambda" or function literal syntax do not.

     For example, in JavaScript: